NHOrus/srwq-compilation/episode-23a.md

-Archives: [ a / biz / c / co / diy / gd / int / jp / m / out / po / q / sci / sp / tg / tv / vg / vp / vr / wsg ] Boards: [ dev / foolz / neet ]
- /m/ - Mecha
-4chan 
-Index

-Ghost
-Gallery
-Stats

- 157KiB, 741x592, 1265653028556.png
-View SameGoogleiqdbSauceNAO
-SRWQ Mission 23A: IT KEEPS HAPPENING Sciencegar Sciencebolt Sun 21 Feb 2010 19:39:41 No.4567794 ViewReplyOriginalReport
+###SRWQ Mission 23A: IT KEEPS HAPPENING
- Quoted By: >>4567817
->>4567825
->>4567853
->>4568308
->>4568315
->>4568575
- This week has not been a good one for this exercise.
-It seems that someone randomly deletes the threads now.
-But, lacking context, I can't do much but continue.

 Anyway, our 'heroine' Katina Tarask has just blasted off into the sky, with her ever-helpful AI pal Dumi, and Setsuko and Toby from the DC's Star Team, to knock out one of the EFAs spy satellites and give the DC and Shadow Mirrors a chance to get to their new base undetected.
 The jump to orbit will take about an hour.

- WHAT WILL KATINA DO IN THAT TIME?
-View SameGoogleiqdbSauceNAO IT KEEPS HAPPENING.jpg,  21KiB, 315x336

-Stealthyboy !fchRKomfls Sun 21 Feb 2010 19:43:41 No.4567803 Report
- Quoted By: >>4567833
- Can she talk to the members of the Star team?
-View SameGoogleiqdbSauceNAO 1266758470272.jpg,  4KiB, 126x123

-Anonymous Sun 21 Feb 2010 19:44:09 No.4567805  Report
- Quoted By: >>4567817
->This week has not been a good one for this exercise.
-It seems that someone randomly deletes the threads now.

->Not taking the hint that rps are bannable
-Anonymous Sun 21 Feb 2010 19:48:41 No.4567817 Report
- Quoted By: >>4567838
->>4567805

-The rules didn't say anything about that.

-But it does say something about abusing the report and sage function...

->>4567794

-Well I don't know.
-Talk to Dumi to pend the time?
-Haken Browning !zHe7DH816A Sun 21 Feb 2010 19:51:41 No.4567825 Report
- Quoted By: >>4567830
->>4567794
-Engage in conversation with all pertinent NPCs.

-Also, quit posting on weekend mornings - since E/I quotas have killed Saturday/Sunday-morning cartoons in America, the underage b&s have nothing keeping them from shitting on everyone else's fun.
-Sciencegar Sciencebolt Sun 21 Feb 2010 19:53:41 No.4567830 Report
->>4567825

-It's hard for me to judge, since its afternoon here.
-Even I don't sleep in that late.
-Sciencegar Sciencebolt Sun 21 Feb 2010 19:54:41 No.4567833 Report
- Quoted By: >>4567835
->>4567803

-Nothing stopping her.
-Talking to the Trilobites is discouraged, since it might give away their position.
-Stealthyboy !fchRKomfls Sun 21 Feb 2010 19:56:41 No.4567835 Report
- Quoted By: >>4567839
->>4567833
-Then, I think we'd better discuss the mission with them, make sure we know all the details.

-Also discuss the worrying fact that the Hyperlion series was developed by Aguija.
-Anonymous Sun 21 Feb 2010 19:57:41 No.4567838 Report
- Quoted By: >>4567845
->>4567929
->>4568177
->>4567817
->Same excuse

->too new to know that rps have been banned before and will always be banned Anonymous Sun 21 Feb 2010 19:58:41 No.4567839 Report
->>4567835

-seconded
-Anonymous Sun 21 Feb 2010 19:58:41 No.4567840 Report
- Quoted By: >>4567856
- Buthurt janitors from other boards.
-Mods know that Quests aren't bannable so they don't need to ban.
-Anonymous Sun 21 Feb 2010 20:01:41 No.4567845 Report
->>4567838
->I don't like people contributing to the boards Alright then.
-Sciencegar Sciencebolt Sun 21 Feb 2010 20:02:41 No.4567846 Report
- Quoted By: >>4567848
+---

 Elsewhere...

 "Director, the target group has launched 2 Super Robots and 2 AMs, on a course for a low earth orbit."